Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 |Reference IC vehicle

-We conclude that even after factoring in Victoria’s road user charge, and ignoring the $3000 EV subsidy, the owner of an IC vehicle with fuel economy near the Australian fleet average is taxed slightly more than the EV owner, even though the EV is the more costly purchase.
+We conclude that even after factoring in a hypothetical 3c/km road user charge, and ignoring the $3000 EV subsidy, the owner of an IC vehicle with fuel economy near the Australian fleet average is taxed slightly more than the EV owner, notwithstanding that the EV is the more costly purchase.

-Only if the IC vehicle’s fuel economy is substantially better than the Australian average does the higher cost at purchase tip the balance—in this example by $1434 over the vehicle lifetime.
-This amounts to less than half the current Victorian EV subsidy, and to about 5% of the $27,000 difference in purchase price between the EV and IC car, which is still the real deterrent in this situation.
+Only if the IC vehicle’s fuel economy is substantially better than the Australian average does the higher cost at purchase tip the balance—in this example by $1644 over the vehicle lifetime.
+This amounts to around half the $3000 Victorian EV subsidy, and to about 6% of the $27,000 difference in purchase price between the EV and IC car, which is still the real deterrent in this situation.

 EY’s report came to a stronger conclusion—not borne out by our calculation—that EVs were taxed more even in the absence of a road user charge for EVs (hence the charge would only add to the alleged disadvantage of EV owners at the hands of the state).
 It did so for two main reasons: